 Karen has a passion for relational psychotherapy and has read widely in associated areas – including Somatic Movement and Body Focused Therapies, Self Psychology, Emotion Focused Therapy, Acceptance and Commitment Therapy and Jungian thought.
-Karen has an interest in Trauma and it’s many manifestations, and its resolution and integration within a person.
+Karen has an interest in Trauma and it’s many manifestations, and how we live with and integrate it’s effects.
 She has participated in movement workshops and explored trauma theory and its links with body awareness, and movement, combined with verbal psychotherapy.

 Karen’s journey of Self Knowledge

-Karen began her journey of self discovery from a base of Christian theory and practice in her schooling and family life, seeking and spending time both outdoors, alone and in groups.
+Karen began her journey of self discovery from a base of Christian theory and practice in her school days.
 Later, from age 19, meditation and chanting in the Vedic tradition became a regular part of her life.
-Karen has attended intensive meditation weekends, participated in chanting recitations and Siddha yoga workshops throughout her early 20’s.
-Karen has explored Buddhism also, attending classes in Tibetan Buddhism.
-Karen attends a Contemplative Christian church when she can, and is always on the lookout for Wonder in the everyday.
+Karen has explored Buddhism also, attending classes in Tibetan Buddhism for a couple of years.
+Karen attends a Contemplative Christian church when she can, and is equally restored outside in the wonder of nature, and is always on the lookout for Wonder in the everyday.

 Professional Work History